Native Parser

 Parser Semantic Analysis Design

-rust side directly calling swc's use swc_compiler_base::parse_js will not execute semantic analysis, only handle lexical analysis and syntax analysis.
-That is, the following code can be parsed normally in swc
+Directly calling SWC's use swc_compiler_base::parse_js on the Rust side will not execute semantic analysis, only handling lexical analysis and syntax analysis.
+That is, the following code can be parsed normally into SWC AST in SWC without errors.

 const a = 1;

-The reason is that acorn is designed as a parser that conforms to the ECMAScript specification.
-Before the javascript engine executes the code, it requires the execution of Static Semantics: Early Errors steps (essentially static semantic analysis), which are checks and reports that need to be completed in the parsing and early syntax analysis stage.
-These errors are checked statically, which means they do not need to be executed to be found.
+The fundamental reason is that Acorn is designed as a parser that conforms to the ECMAScript specification.
+Before the JavaScript engine executes code, ECMAScript requires the execution of Static Semantics: Early Errors steps (essentially static semantic analysis), which are errors that need to be detected and reported during the parsing and early syntax analysis phase.
+These errors are checked statically, meaning they can be found without actually running the code.

-javascriptengines also executeStatic Semantics: Early Errorssteps before executing the code.
+JavaScriptengines also executeStatic Semantics: Early Errorssteps before executing code.

 The significance of the specification is:

-- Early Detection of Issues: It can find potential issues before the code is actually executed, avoiding issues that may appear at runtime.
+- Early Detection of Issues: Potential errors can be found before the code is actually executed, avoiding issues that may only surface at runtime.

-- Performance Improvement: Since these checks are completed in the static analysis stage, they can improve code execution efficiency.
+- Performance Improvement: Since these checks are completed in the static analysis stage, they can improve code execution efficiency without waiting until runtime to discover errors.

 - Ensure Language Consistency: Through a unified early error check mechanism, ensure that

-swc, babel and other parsers do not execute Static Semantics: Early Errors steps when generating ast, that is, they are designed differently from acorn.
-Then let's first introduce why they separate syntax analysis and static semantic analysis.
+SWC, Babel and other parsers do not execute Static Semantics: Early Errors steps when generating AST, meaning their design goals differ from Acorn.
+Let's first introduce why they separate syntax analysis and static semantic analysis.

 Performance and Complexity Trade-off